 A 3D product configurator for furniture with many fabric choices uses advanced texture mapping and real-time rendering to display hundreds of material options instantly.
 Customers select fabrics through intuitive interfaces while the system dynamically applies textures to 3D models, showing realistic previews of their customised furniture.
 This technology solves traditional challenges associated with physical samples and expensive photography while improving sales outcomes.
+As online furniture sales continue to grow, adoption of 3D configurators has accelerated significantly in recent years, with more retailers replacing traditional sample-based selling with scalable digital visualisation.

 What is a 3D product configurator, and how does it handle fabric variations?